Cape Town: Infrastructure and services

 The City of Cape Town has a strong focus and high level of spending on infrastructure development and maintenance.
 The City spent a total of R9.5 billion on infrastructure development during the 2024 to 2025 financial year.
 For the 2025 to 2026 financial year, the city's budget was R12.6 billion.
+Its total spend ended up being R12.24 billion – the highest single year infrastructure investment spend for a city in South Africa's history.
 In the same year, the City apportioned R120 billion for its 10-year infrastructure portfolio.
-Cape Town has a larger infrastructure budget than the combined budgets of the 3 metropolitan areas in the province of Gauteng.
+Cape Town has a larger infrastructure budget than the combined budgets of all three metropolitan areas in the province of Gauteng.

 Most goods are handled through the Port of Cape Town or Cape Town International Airport.
 Most major shipbuilding companies have offices in Cape Town.
 The province is also a centre of energy development for the country, with the existing Koeberg nuclear power station providing energy for the Western Cape's needs.

 Cape Town has five major commercial nodes, with the city's CBD containing around 40% of its office space.
 Century City, the Bellville/Tygervalley strip, Westlake, and Claremont commercial nodes are well-established and contain many offices and corporate headquarters, for both local and international companies.

 Cape Town's property investment and construction markets consistently perform well above its metropolitan peers in South Africa.

 In September 2025, the City implemented new planning rules for property development that reduce approval times.
 Through its Municipal Planning Amendment by-law, costs for developers, and by extension buyers, are reduced.
 Furthermore, opportunities opened up for small-scale developers to build up to 12 affordable rental units on certain residential plots, without the need to go through a rezoning process, thereby speeding up the building of affordable housing in Cape Town.
 The City stated that it was also investigating the use of artificial intelligence (AI) to process future development applications.